Basel I

+Basel I, or the 1988 Basel Accord, is a framework on banking regulations published by the Basel Committee on Banking Supervision in 1988.
+It arose from deliberations by central banks from major countries during the late 1970s and 1980s.
+By 1992, it had been transposed into law by all Group of Ten (G10) countries.

 Background

-The Committee was formed in response to the messy liquidation of Cologne-based Herstatt Bank in 1974.

-On 26 June 1974 a number of banks had released Deutschmarks (the German currency) to the Herstatt Bank in exchange for dollar payments deliverable in New York City.
-Due to differences in the time zones, there was a lag in the dollar payment to the counterparty banks; during this lag period, before the dollar payments could be effected in New York, the Herstatt Bank was liquidated by German regulators.

-This incident prompted the G-10 nations to form the Basel Committee on Banking Supervision in late 1974, under the auspices of the Bank for International Settlements (BIS) located in Basel, Switzerland.
+The motivation for an international accord on minimum capital requirements came primarily from the United States, where such minimums were first introduced in the early 1980s and where banks subject to them expressed concern about being undercut by then-rapidly expanding competitors from Japan.
+In March 1984, Federal Reserve chairman Paul Volcker advocated such an international standard in a presentation at the BCBS, but failed to gain traction.
+Instead, the Federal Reserve went for a bilateral approach and in early 1987 published an agreement with the Bank of England, which it then leveraged to stimulate the more multilateral discussion at the BCBS.

 Main framework

-Basel I, that is, the 1988 Basel Accord, is primarily focused on credit risk and appropriate risk-weighting of assets.
+Basel I is primarily focused on credit risk and appropriate risk-weighting of assets.
 Assets of banks were classified and grouped in five categories according to credit risk, carrying risk weights of 0% (for example cash, bullion, home country debt like Treasuries), 20% (securitisations such as mortgage-backed securities (MBS) with the highest AAA rating), 50% (municipal revenue bonds, residential mortgages), 100% (for example, most corporate debt), and some assets given no rating.
 Banks with an international presence are required to hold capital equal to 8% of their risk-weighted assets (RWA).